 Always remember that the application will create an instance of the view for each user or browser tab.
 In a web environment, this could potentially mean a lot of instances!

-Now that the bot is shared between users, I went ahead and tried the application and it performed much faster every time I refreshed the browser or opened a new tab.
-But, after using the app again, I noticed that the layout wasn't what I expected.
+Now that the bot is shared between users, I went ahead and tried the application.
+It performed much faster every time I refreshed the browser or opened a new tab.
+However, after using the app again, I noticed that the layout wasn't what I expected.

 Challenge 2: Scrolling and UX